So, I bought a NES and SNES Classic Mini...

 Feeling the pressure from Sega's early jump to 16-bit era in 1988, their fast Motorola 68000 processor powered the Mega Drive and their increasing market share success in the U.S. And so, Nintendo felt the pressure to deliver a next generation console.
 The SNES launched in late 1990 in Japan and 1991 elsewhere.
 It too, became a huge 16-bit success, albeit not as much as the NES due to the loss of market domination.

 It became part of perhaps the most competitive and famous console war generation witnessed, between itself and the Mega Drive.
-Mario and Sonic became prominent competitors and 16-bit technology was pushed in numerous advertisements as the new leap in technology.
+Mario and Sonic became prominent competitors, and 16-bit technology was pushed in many advertisements as the new leap in technology.
 By the end of the battle, though, the SNES had sold the most.

-This SNES Mini has 20+1 games built-in, that extra one is a really cool addition, it's the completed, but never released, Star Fox 2!
-While the title itself perhaps isn't that amazing, it's a really cool addition in my opinion and a statement of the work put into these mini consoles.
+This SNES Mini has 20+1 games built-in, that extra one is a cool addition, it's the completed, but never released, Star Fox 2!
+While the title itself perhaps isn't that amazing, it's a welcome addition in my opinion and a statement of the work put into these mini consoles.
 Finally, there's a chance for old SNES veterans to play the sequel that never got released!

 The SNES Mini has a truly fantastic line-up of classics: Zelda: Link to the Past, Super Mario Kart, Mega Man X, F-Zero, Super Metroid, Super Street Fighter II Turbo, Contra III, Super Mario World 1 & 2, Donkey Kong Country, Final Fantasy VI, Super Castlevania IV, Secret of Mana, Super Mario RPG and, of course, the first Star Fox.
 To mention the most famous releases.

-The lack of a few titles, for me, are: Donkey Kong Country 2, yes we have the first game, but the second is a masterpiece.
+The lack of a few titles, for me, are; Donkey Kong Country 2, yes, we have DKC1, but the second is a masterpiece.
 Then, we have Squaresoft's huge heavy hitters FFVI and Secret of Mana, but no Chrono Trigger?!
 I'd also have appreciated the inclusion of Super Mario All-Stars, the 16-bit remastered collection of Super Mario Bros.
 1-3, especially since it contains the true original SMB2 from Japan, titled Lost Levels.
 Perhaps they skipped All-Stars since the original titles were featured on the NES Mini?

 Some strange omissions in my opinion, but alas with that kind of line-up of timeless and fantastic titles, how could I really complain?!